Our vision with Herefish is to automate busy work across the recruiting cycle, and Semantic Job Match is another step toward fulfilling that vision.

 I configured the settings for Semantic Matching, should this work immediately?

 Not quite.
 If your current URL structure for your job board is entered and configured correctly, you can reach out to Herefish Support and the team can enable this setting for you.
+We encourage you to explore the results Semantic match is providing for your Candidates to ensure you are happy with your configurations before requesting to be enabled.
+You can find out how to do that earlier in this article under Using and Testing Semantic Match.

 If I already have Herefish job syncing set up, can I still use Semantic Job matching?